Highways | Merging | Passing

 Emergency vehicles like ambulances, fire trucks and police vehicles using flashing lights and sirens have the right of way.
 When one of these vehicles approaches you from ahead or behind with its lights flashing, move to the right edge of the road and stop.

-How swedes react to emergency vehicles
+How to deal with emergency vehicles

-Accident on highway 102 in Halifax
+Rubbernecking Accident on highway 102 in Halifax

 Before passing a vehicle on the highway, consider: